List of Black Butler episodes

 which adapts the "Phantomhive Manor Murders" arc.
 The first OVA was released in Japanese cinemas on October 25, and the second on November 15, 2014.

+At Anime Expo 2023, Crunchyroll announced that a fourth season was in production.
+Titled Black Butler: Public School Arc and adapting the arc of the same name, it was directed by Kenjirō Okada and produced by CloverWorks, with Hiroyuki Yoshino handling series composition, Yumi Shimizu designing the characters, and Ryo Kawasaki composing the music.
+The season aired from April 13 to June 22, 2024, on Tokyo MX and other networks.

+At Anime Expo 2024, it was announced that a fifth season, titled Black Butler: Emerald Witch Arc (黒執事 -緑の魔女編-, Kuroshitsuji Midori no Majo-hen), was in production.
+Licensed by Crunchyroll, it will be again directed by Kenjirō Okada and produced by CloverWorks.
+The season aired from April 5 to June 28, 2025, on Tokyo MX and other networks.

 Three pieces of theme music are used for the first season.
-The opening theme is "Monochrome no Kiss" (though written as Monochrome Kiss) by the Japanese rock band Sid, while the first ending theme is "I'm Alive!" by the American singer Rebecca Hollcraft, commonly known as Becca.
-The second ending, which began airing with episode 14, is "Lacrimosa" by Kalafina.
-Two singles containing the theme music and other tracks have been released; the single containing tracks from Sid was released on October 29, 2008 and the single from Becca was released on October 22, 2008.
+The opening theme song is "Monochrome no Kiss" performed by the Japanese rock band Sid, while the first ending theme song is "I'm Alive!" performed by American singer Becca.
+The second ending theme song, which began airing with episode 14, is "Lacrimosa" performed by Kalafina.
+Two singles containing the theme music and other tracks have been released; the single containing tracks from Sid was released on October 29, 2008, and the single from Becca was released on October 22, 2008.
 The third single containing tracks from Kalafina has a release date of March 4, 2009.

-For the second season, the opening song is "Shiver" by The Gazette and the ending song "Bird" is sung by Yuya Matsushita, and the single was released in August 2010.
-The ending for episode 8 is "Kagayaku Sora no Shijima ni wa" by Kalafina.
-The opening song for the third season is "ENAMEL" by Sid, while the ending song is "Aoki Tsuki Michite" by AKIRA.
+For the second season, the opening theme song is "Shiver" performed by The Gazette, while the ending theme song is "Bird" performed by Yuya Matsushita, which released as a single in August 2010.
+The ending for episode 8 is "Kagayaku Sora no Shijima ni wa" performed by Kalafina.
+The opening theme song for Book of Circus is "Enamel" performed by Sid, while the ending theme song is "Aoki Tsuki Michite" performed by Akira.
+For the Public School Arc, the opening theme song is "Kyoshinsha no Parade -The Parade of Battlers-" performed by Otoha, while the ending theme song is "Shokuzai" performed by Sid.
+For the Emerald Witch Arc, the opening theme song is "Maisie" performed by Cö shu Nie featuring Hyde, while the ending theme song is "Waltz" performed by Ryūgūjō.

-Aniplex later released the complete Blu-ray and DVD on May 7, 2014.